Floriannue/CORApy/readme.md

 ## Notes
     - Name the folder cora_matlab/global in your python translation g
-    - if you run terminal command use powershell syntax, for example "command1; command2"
+    - if you run terminal command use windows powershell syntax, for example "command1; command2"
     - To ensure the functions and their corresponding tests are complete and correct look at the Cora2025.1.0_Manual.txt
     - Classes in python start with a captial letter, for example zonotop -> Zonotop
     - Always mirror the matlab codebase, check how it is done there and how it is specified in the Cora2025.1.0_Manual.txt
     - to ensure polymorphic dispatch works even tough every function has its own file use the following template `if hasattr(S, 'func') and callable(getattr(S, 'func')): return S.func()`
     - for some functions their are two version func and func_. func has the parameter handling and func_ the internal logic
+    - there are over 600 tests - run them in a mode where it only shows failed ones and then focus on a single tests
+    - examples dont need tests, but ensure they can be executed and work correctly

 ## Translation Workflow must include but not limited to